Complete ADHM Sigma Model: Discussion

 The small N=4 superconformal symmetry has an $SU(2)$ Kac-Moody subalgebra.
 This should be visible as an $SU(2)$ R symmetry before the conformal limit.
 The original as well as the complementary models have a galore of $SU(2)$ symmetries before the conformal limit.
 The supersymmetry structure in the present formulation is not entirely transparent.
 Construction of the complementary and complete 't Hooft instantons, taking Callan-Harvey-Strominger as the starting original construction, should help in clarifying these issues because the structure of supersymmetry is much more clear in that case.
 These constructions should also help in clarifying the semi-infinite throat there and its counter part here.
 It would also be interesting to analyze in what limit the ADHM construction and its generalizations to higher groups reduce to 't Hooft construction and corresponding generalizations.

-The complete model should have two $SU(2)$ R symmetries and these would be easy to identify once we identify the $SU(2)$ R symmetries in the original and complementary models.
+The complete model has two $SU(2)$ R symmetries.
 The large N=4 superconformal algebra has an $SU(2) \times SU(2) \times U(1)$ Kac-Moody subalgebra and hence at least in the superconformal limit we should be able to identify a $U(1)$ symmetry in the complete model discussed in this note.
 Our speculation in this regard is the following.
 In the pair of scalars $(X, \phi)$ we have two linear combinations and one of them is $U(1)$ field while another one is a scalar field with background charge.
 Clearly these aspects need further clarifications.
 It will also be interesting to do In\"on\"u-Wigner contraction of the complete model and reach the middle N=4 superconformal symmetry and corresponding ADHM linear sigma model \cite{Ali:1993sd,Ali:2000we,Hasiewicz:1989vp}.

 From the resulting structure it is apparent that the quantization of the original model discussed in Ref.\cite{Lambert:1995dp} and the quantization of the complementary model discussed in Ref.\cite{Ali:2023zxt} cover all that is needed for quantization of this model.